 01 of 05

-Shapes are traced onto fabric and cut out, leaving a seam allowance of about 3/16" to 1/4" around the traced line.
+Shapes are traced onto fabric and cut out, leaving a seam allowance of about 3/16 inch to 1/4 inch around the traced line.
 You can adjust the width as you discover what works best for you in different situations.

 Seam allowances are turned under as shapes are hand sewn to the background.
-Ideally, stitches are invisible, but don't let that discourage you from trying needleturn applique.
-Have you hand sewn a binding to the back of a quilt?
-Yes?
-Then you've already practiced the art of making your stitches disappear.Continue to 2 of 5 below.
+Ideally, stitches are invisible but do not let that discourage you from trying the needle turn applique technique.
+If you have handsewn a binding to the back of a quilt, then you have already practiced the art of making your stitches disappear.Continue to 2 of 5 below.

 02 of 05

-You'll discover your own favorite tools as you learn to applique, but let's go over a few tool suggestions to get you started.
+You will discover your own favorite tools as you learn to applique, but take a look at a few tool suggestions to get you started.

 Needles and Thread

-- Use fine cotton thread that matches or blends with the appliqué patches in your project.
+- Thread: Use fine cotton thread that matches or blends with the applique patches in your project.

-- One type of scissors has sharp blades that cut all the way to their tips.
-They're perfect for making precise trims and cutting into areas that might need a bit of coaxing to turn under neatly.
+- Sharp blades: One type of scissors has sharp blades that cut all the way to their tips.
+They are perfect for making precise trims and cutting into areas that might need a bit of coaxing to turn under neatly.

-- Purchase enough fabric to cut oversized background pieces because backgrounds become distorted as you work.
-Add about 1" to the unfinished size of a block size to begin with -- more if your project is complex or blocks are large.
-Don't skimp -- you sure don't want to end up with a block that can't be squared up to the correct, unfinished size after applique is added.
+Purchase enough fabric to cut oversized background pieces because backgrounds become distorted as you work.
+Add about 1 inch to the unfinished size of a block, to begin with, and more if your project is complex or blocks are large.
+Do not skimp—you do not want to end up with a block that can not be squared up to the correct, unfinished size after the applique is added.
 Most patterns offer suggestions.